zbs-nexus/ZBBS-AI-sample/README.md

-## AWS Amplify Vue.js Starter Template
+## AWS Amplify Vue.js Starter Template1

 This repository provides a starter template for creating applications using Vue.js and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.